marionettejs/www/readme.md

     middleman server

-Preview your changes in browser by pinting to http://localhost:4567
+Preview your changes in browser by pointing to http://localhost:4567

 How to build and deploy a new version of the site?